-The labour code describes different flexible working time arrangements, e.g., flexibility in employment contracts (project-based, job-sharing, seasonal, apprenticeship, and employment contracts for several employers), salaries, employment termination, etc. Concerning working time flexibility, individual arrangements can be requested (though there is no obligation for an employer to agree: e.g., flexible working schedule, individual working regime, overtime, and summary working time).

-- Parents can choose to work part-time.
-The right is granted to employees raising children up to 8 years of age.
-There are also opportunities to work part-time for an employee caring for a family member, as well as for an employee caring for a relative living with him. - Parents can choose to work remotely and have flexible working hours.
+- The labour code describes flexible working time arrangements, e.g., flexibility in employment contracts (project-based, job-sharing, seasonal, apprenticeship, and employment contracts for several employers), salaries, employment termination, etc. Concerning working time flexibility, individual arrangements can be requested, though there is no obligation for an employer to agree. - The right to work part-time is granted to employees raising children up to 8 years.
+There are also opportunities to work part-time for an employee caring for a family member and for an employee caring for a relative living with him. - Parents can choose to work remotely and have flexible working hours.
 If the employer does not prove that this would cause excessive costs due to production necessity or the peculiarities of the work organization, he must comply with the employee's request to work remotely at the request of a pregnant, giving birth or breastfeeding employee, an employee raising a child under the age of eight, and for an employee raising a child up to 14 years of age or a disabled child up to 18 years of age alone, after the employee submits a request based on a health care institution's conclusion about his health condition or the need to take care of a family member or a person living with them.
-These listed employees will also be given the opportunity to work in their preferred working hours. - Mother's Day (mamadienis) and Father's Day (tévadienis): mothers and fathers raising one child under the age of 12 are entitled to additional rest time ('Mother's Day and Father's Day') once every three months, and those raising two children under the age of 12, when one or both children have a disability, 2 days per a month. - Parents raising children under 3 years of age have the right to a reduced working time of 32 hours per week.
+These listed employees will also be allowed to work during their preferred working hours. - Mother's Day (mamadienis) and Father's Day (tévadienis): mothers and fathers raising one child under the age of 12 are entitled to additional rest time ('Mother's Day and Father's Day') once every three months, and those raising two children under the age of 12, when one or both children have a disability, 2 days per a month. - Parents raising children under 3 years of age have the right to a reduced working time of 32 hours per week.
 This is relevant for employees of budgetary institutions, e.g., employees of state and municipal institutions that are supported by the state or municipality budget, Social Insurance Fund Board (SODRA), state and municipal enterprises, public institutions whose owner is the state or municipality, and the Bank of Lithuania.
 For part of the working time they are not working, the fixed salary is retained.
-This reduced working time will be applied to one of the parents (including adoptive parents) or quardians based on their choice until the child reaches the age of 3 years.
+This reduced working time will be applied to one of the parents (including adoptive parents) or guardians based on their choice until the child reaches the age of 3 years.
 The shortening of the working hours of employees of budgetary institutions will not only apply only to those who work full time (e.g., 40 hours per week), but also to employees with a lower rate of working hours and employees who work longer due to an agreement on additional work.
 The reduced working hours of 32 hours per week can be applied to employees who are currently subject to a reduced working hours: teachers, lecturers, healthcare professionals, etc.